mw6136/FIEFS/README.md

 The outputs from the simulation for plotting can be found in `outputs/plots`.

-Documentation for specifics about each of the functions present in the code can be found in 'class_documentation.pdf'
+Documentation for specifics about each of the functions present in the code can be found in ```misc/class_documentation.pdf```

 ## Implementing new problems